ibm-cloud-architecture/eda-gitops-catalog/README.md

 git clone https://github.com/ibm-cloud-architecture/eda-gitops-catalog.git
 ```

+Be sure to be connected to an OpenShift Cluster.

-Then apply on one of the defined operator and if you want to test you can try some sample operands too.
+Then apply one of the defined operator and if you want to test you can try some sample operands too.

 ### GitOps